ausdigital/ausdigital-idp/docs/levels_of_assurance.md

 ## Logical Model

-The following entity/relationship diagram illusrates the logical model referenced in the rules that determine LOA.
+The following entity/relationship diagram illustrates the logical model referenced in the rules that determine LOA.
 These terms are defined in the IDP Concepts chapter.